wide-dot/6809-game-builder/doc/build-a-game.md

 - generate ram address symbols for all bin files
 - run the assembly stage to produce object files

+### Ram index
+When using rom and ram at same time, Dynamic link will still be usable inside ram, but can not work in rom.
-Dynamic link can not work in rom, accessing ram from rom requires the use of a ram index stored in non-commutable memory.
+Acessing ram from rom requires the use of a ram index stored in non-commutable memory.
 The ram index will use the same symbols used for dynamic link and simply add a prefix "ptr_".

-Dynamic link will still work in ram.
+Ram index will contain only the external symbols declared in rom and defined in ram packages.
+(TODO check for non-commutable)

 example: